qmk/qmk_firmware/docs/newbs_testing_debugging.md

 }
 ```

+## Debugging Tools

+There are two different tools you can use to debug your keyboard.

 ### Debugging With QMK Toolbox

 For compatible platforms, [QMK Toolbox](https://github.com/qmk/qmk_toolbox) can be used to display debug messages from your keyboard.